 A number of upscale properties are located in and around the colorful fishing town of Puerto Natales.
 The Singular Patagonia, a World’s Best property situated on the banks of the Last Hope Sound, is a century-old national monument that’s been refurbished with industrial-chic accents.

 At Lakutaia Lodge, on Navarrino Island next to Cape Horn, guests are deeply immersed in the surrounding parklands, glaciers, and fjords.
 But the real draw for adventurers is the opportunities to helifish and heliski.

 Most of the lodges on private reserves offer full room and board, and employ talented chefs who take advantage of locally-sourced ingredients like white strawberries, rhubarb, seaweed, Patagonian honey, and gamier specialties like guanaco and Patagonian hare.

 From the sea, try South American king crab, snook-and-hake ceviche, conger eel, robalo, hake, muscles, choritos (Callao-style steamed mussels) and oysters.
 Wash it all down with Chilean Pisco Sours or a bottle of reserve Chilean wine.

 Hotels offer a staggering array of full and half-day excursions for every interest and fitness level that include mountain trekking, horseback riding, cycling, kayaking, sailing scenic fjords, and glacier cruises, among others.

-The world-famous trek to the base of Torres del Paine is a must-do day trip.
+The world-famous trek to the base of Torres del Paine is a must-do.
 It’s a challenging, 8-hour hike round-trip, but a clear view (weather depending) of the granite spires rising from the turquoise glacial lake is an ample reward.